M66B/FairEmail/FAQ.md

 * Identity: main@example.com; regex: **^(?i)((?!abc|xyz).)\*$**

 Matched identities can be used to color code messages.
-The identity color takes precedence over the account color.
+The identity color takes precedence over the folder and account color.
 Setting identity colors is a pro feature.

 <br />